bleaktwig/yuadrem-wiki/docs/kins/hume.md

     While underground, the seed will grow by leeching nutrients off the earth.
 After a gestation period of around 2 years, the treb will dig their way up from the ground and emerge as a somewhat competent infant.
 A treb would-be-parent must always be careful about where to plant their seed, for if a newborn sees the sun or any strong light during their first days, they run the risk of being permanently blinded.
 --->

 After the Schism, the gats that remained around the charred corpse of Et became known as the noves, or the "one who stays" in jantherlin.
 The noves are the most common ethnicity in the modern world, and are often considered simile to civilization.
-They built the holy city of Naptane<!-- TODO.
-Link. --> inside the stump of Et, from which sprung the [Seven Princedoms of the Sea](../history.md#age-of-winter).
+They built the holy city of Naptane<!--TODO:LINK---> inside the stump of Et, from which sprung the [Seven Princedoms of the Sea](../history.md#age-of-winter).

 The bughna, or "one who leaves", endured the [40-Year Famine](../history.md#age-of-winter) by adopting a nomadic lifestyle, one which defines them still.
 These humes became known as great pastors and merchants, and strengthened the bonds between the princedoms, helping in the establishment of the large gat civilization.
 Even today they are often associated to good luck.